webix-hub/docs/data/datatable/templates.md

 ~~~
 {{sample 15_datatable/14_events/02_click_css.html }}

-### Checkbox and radio columns
+## Built-in templates

-Through the template you can set a column of checkboxes or radio buttons.
+Through the template you can common elements for the cells belonging to one and the same column, namely:

+- checkboxes;
+- radio buttons;
+- editIcons;
+- trash icons.

+{{note
+You can define additional common elements within the [component type](desktop/type.md#definingcommonelements).
+}}

 ~~~js
 webix.ui({